Islandora-Collaboration-Group/ISLE/docs/install/install-local-migrate.md

 * Additionally, depending on your decision from "Step 0", you may need to make additional edits to `docker-compose.local.yml` and move files into place as directed from the (**Intermediate**) and (**Advanced**) sections.

-**Note:** We highly recommend that you also review the contents of the `docker-compose.local.yml` file as the Apache service volume section uses bind mounts for the intended Drupal Code instead of using default Docker volumes.
-This allows users to perform Local Islandora Drupal site development with an IDE.
+**Note:** We highly recommend that you also review the contents of the `docker-compose.local.yml` file as the Apache service volume section uses bind mounts for the intended Drupal code instead of using default Docker volumes.
+This allows users to perform local Islandora Drupal site development with an IDE.
 This line is a suggested path and users are free to change values to the left of the `:` to match their Apache data folder of choice.
 However we recommend starting out with the default setting below.
 Default: `- ./data/apache/html:/var/www/html:cached`

 ---